clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

-### Readme

-Let's start with something small and fix the readme.
+In this section, we will alter the code.
+We will start with something small and fix the `readme.md.` Before we do that, we want to branch the code to ensure we can track the changes we make.
+Branching the code is a version control method; we keep the original files on the master branch and create a separate branch where we will make the changes.
+When we are confident our changes are correct, we will merge the new branch to the existing master brach.
+The updated files on the new branch essentially overwrite the files on the master branch.

 #### Branch the code

-Branching tells git that we want to start working on some changes and we're going to give them a name.
+Branching tells git that we are making changes to the current set of files and that we want to have a specific name for this version.
+To check what branch you are currently on, enter:

     $: git status
     On branch master
     Your branch is up-to-date with 'origin/master'.
     nothing to commit, working directory clean

-To create a branch, use the "git branch" command and give it the name for the new branch.
+This tells us we are currently on the master branch.
+This is where the original code lives, we want to create a new branch where we can make changes.
+To create a new branch, use the "git branch" command and name the new branch.
+Let's call our new branch "fix-readme".
+This is a reminder to ourselves what kind of changes we are making in this new branch.

     $: git branch fix-readme

-Without the branch name, `git branch` lists what branches exist.
+If you enter `git branch` without the specific branch name, the terminal will list all branches that exist in this directory.

     $: git branch
     fix-readme
     * master

-Notice there's now two branches, `master` and `fix-readme`.
-Master has an asterix by it because we're still on master.
-We need to switch to `fix-readme`.
+Notice there are now two branches, `master` and `fix-readme`.
+The asterix (*) indicates which branch you are on.
+In the command above, you see we are on the master branch.
+We want to switch to the `fix-readme` branch.
+We do this by "checking out" the branch we want to be on.
+Then we will confirm we are on the new branch.

     $: git checkout fix-readme
     Switched to branch 'fix-readme'